aplbrain/dandi-archive/doc/design/private-and-embargo-bucket-design.md

 We will add two new variables to the DANDI system.
 * AllowPrivateDandiSets = (default to False)
-* EnbalePrivateEmbargoedData = (default to False)  This requires that AllowPrivateDandiSets be True.
+* EnablePrivateEmbargoedData = (default to False)  This requires that AllowPrivateDandiSets be True.

+We will create a new bucket in dandi-infrastructure to

 A diagram of the unembargo procedure (pertaining to just the objects) is shown below